darkfire000/gsc-rust/README.md

 Lots of questions, including technical issues, come up and this section aims to address them!

 #### ERROR: Version in "./docker-compose.yml" is unsupported.
 This error is probably the most common error folks run into (especially on Ubuntu!).
 It simply means you aren't running the latest version of Docker-Compose.
-Version 1.17+ is needed for CPU scaling via the Docker-Compose file.
+Version 1.17+ (Compose file 2.3) is needed for CPU scaling.
 You can remedy this error by upgrading to the latest version of Docker-Compose, or commenting out the ``cpus`` attribute in the ``docker-compose.yml`` file.

-#### How do I change/update game configuration files?
+#### How do I change/update game configuration files on a server already running?
 Short answer: you create a _new_ server.
 This may seem odd at first but Docker containers are more or less designed to be immutable and changing configuration data on the fly can yield unexpected results.

-However if you _really_ want to change or update something on your server, use ``docker exec -it server_name bash`` to access the container and then change whatever you need to from there.
+However if you _really_ want to change or update something on your server, use ``docker exec -it container_name bash`` to access the container and then change whatever you need to from there.

 #### How do I backup game data?
 Currently there is no "official way" to backup game data.
 Unofficially, there are a two options:

 1. Create <a href="https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes-volume_driver">Docker volumes</a> between the Host and Container using the docker-compose file.
-1. Use <a href="https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host">docker cp</a> to copy files/folders back and forth between the Host and Container.
+1. Use <a href="https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host">docker cp</a> to copy files/folders to and from the Host and Container.

 Creating a volume _sounds_ like the easy route but volumes on Docker can be tricky to new-comers, and volume implementation differs based on the host (Linux vs Windows, etc).

 The ``docker cp`` command is pretty straight forward and I recommend it if you really need to back up a file or folder.

+#### Why aren't Docker volumes setup by default?
+Because their implementation depends on the host platform.
+There are obliviously differences between Windows and Linux, but there are also differences in how volumes are mounted between Linux distributions such as Ubuntu and Fedora (AppArmor vs SELinux).

+Feel free to submit a PR if you know a way to make volumes mount seamlessly without configuration between platforms.

+#### How do I save configuration data between servers/wipes?
+If you plan on using Game Server Containers to regularly host your dedicated game servers, I recommend forking this repository and checking your game configuration into your forked repo.
+Another option is to save your server configuration as a <a href="https://gist.github.com/">gist</a> and curl/download it whenever you need it.

+#### Why use Docker instead of other solutions (LGSM)?
+Docker & Docker-Compose provides a easy, cross-platform, almost-zero-config way of creating, deploying, and running applications.
+Docker is also guaranteed to be cross-platform so there's no time spent considering if an application will run the same across different platforms.
+Docker containers also allow for resource management and the Docker-Compose file makes it super easy to allocate cpu cycles or memory to a given container.

+The code that powers Game Server Containers is minimal making it extremely easy to maintain and all containers are linted and built as part of a CI process.
+Furthermore, all Game Server Containers follow the same convention so if you are familiar with one Game Server Container, you are familiar with them all.